-Calculating a Net Promoter Score can seem daunting at first, but in this blog, we’ll explain a little of the methodology behind the score, and show you an excel formula for calculating it.
+Calculating the score from an NPS survey can seem daunting at first, but in this blog, we’ll explain a little of the methodology behind the score, and show you an excel formula for calculating it.

 The Three Groups.